DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture4.md

 - The security to which this option applies
   - stock of apple, currencies, etc.
 Call option
-- Grants the hodler the right but not the obligation to buy the security at the strike price Expiration
+- Grants the holder the right but not the obligation to buy the security at the strike price Expiration
 - The point after which the option may no longer be used or exercised.
-Monthly option on a stcoker typically expire the third Friday of the month
+Monthly option on a stock typically expire the third Friday of the month

 ### Put Options
 Put option